yurivin/uniswap-v3-periphery/position-referrer-analysis-log.md

 - Extract fees when swaps occur and fees are calculated
 - Accumulate fees for position managers (like protocol fees)
 - Keep collect() function completely unchanged
-- Add new collectPositionManagerReferrerFees() function
+- Add new collectPositionManagerFee() function
 - **Advantages**:
   - Immediate fee accumulation
   - No dependency on position owner actions